Ericsson/codechecker/docs/authentication.md

 ### Command-line client

 The `CodeChecker cmd` client needs to be authenticated for a server before any data communication could take place.

+The client's configuration file is expected to be at `~/.codechecker_passwords.json`, which is created at the first command executed by using the package's `config/session_client.json` as an example.

 ~~~~~~~~~~~~~~~~~~~~~
 usage: CodeChecker cmd login [-h] [--host HOST] -p PORT [-u USERNAME]